 The ILF mitigation programs allow impacts to surface water features to be mitigated through funds paid to a governmental or non-profit natural resources management entity as a means to satisfy compensatory mitigation requirements (Corps & EPA 2008).
-These programs are a form of compensatory mitigation that can aid in larger restoration efforts, making ILF projects (along with mitigation banks) the Corps' preferred method of compensatory mitigation (Corps 2015).
+These programs are a form of compensatory mitigation that can aid in larger restoration efforts, making ILF projects (along with mitigation banks) the Corps's preferred method of compensatory mitigation (Corps 2015).

-The Arizona Game and Fish Department (AGFD), in collaboration with Arizona Land and Water Trust and Intel Corporation, has developed an ILF mitigation project, the Lower San Pedro River Wildlife Area (LSPRWA) along the San Pedro River near Winkelman, Arizona.
-Although the LSPRWA ILF project is located within the Lower San Pedro (HUC 8) watershed adjacent to the Project area's watershed (Figure 3), the ILF project itself is located near the watershed boundary and has been used as mitigation for other projects located in the Middle Gila River HUC 8 watershed (WestLand 2018).
+The Arizona Game and Fish Department (AGFD) has developed an ILF mitigation project, the Lower San Pedro River Wildlife Area (LSPRWA) along the San Pedro River near Winkelman, Arizona.
+Although the LSPRWA ILF project is located within the Lower San Pedro (HUC 8) watershed adjacent to the Project area's watershed (Figure 2), the ILF project itself is located near the watershed boundary and has been used as mitigation for other projects located in the Middle Gila River HUC 8 watershed (WestLand 2018).
 The LSPRWA ILF project consists of converting over 100-acres of agricultural fields to native pasture grasses to reduce groundwater consumption and help restore base flows and riparian habitat (BFWS 2019).
 Additionally, the restoration project will involve substantial exotic species removal and subsequent plantings to establish native woody vegetation within the 2,116 acre site (Lowery, Stingelin, and Hofer 2016).

 The AGFD has indicated in a letter to Resolution Copper (Appendix B) that all advanced credits available for purchase through the LSPRWA ILF project have been sold or obligated for sale.
 However, AGFD will expand the LSPRWA ILF project to make an additional 650 credits available for purchase through five future phases of development.
-Resolution may purchase as many LSPRWA ILF credits as necessary to meet the mitigation requirements needed to offset impacts resulting from the Project regardless of the outcome of mitigation negotiations involving the GRIC MAR-5 Recharge Project.
+Resolution may purchase as many LSPRWA ILF credits as necessary to meet the mitigation requirements needed to offset impacts resulting from the project.
+Given the lengthy mine construction period, tailings would not need to be placed for at least a decade.
+As such, additional credits are anticipated to be available well before impacts from TSF deposition.